Failure Analysis – the Basics

-Failure Analysis is the process of understanding component failure.
-Failures happen, often despite the best efforts of designers, engineers, and fabricators.
+Failure Analysis is the Process of Understanding the Root Cause of Materials / Equipment Failure.
 One of the first steps to take after equipment failure should be to check similar in-service components.

 Although forensic investigations may appear to look easy – they typically are not.
 Quite often, failures occur due a number of variables.
 A few variables (such as corrosion) may be evident, while others may require deeper investigation.

 A multidisciplinary approach is often used to perform a root cause investigation.
 For a structural failure – an engineer, materials/ metallurgical professional and a welding specialist are often necessary.
-In addition, engaging an individual knowledgeable with the process/ factors important to the design and the performance of the equipment is strongly recommended.
+In addition, engaging an expert who is knowledgeable with specific process/ factors important to the design and the performance of the equipment is strongly recommended.

 An additional consideration is the potential for litigation.
-In such cases, legal counsel should be sought early in the process, and failed components must be preserved for examination and involvement by all parties with an interest in the matter.
-This is particularly important for any planned destructive testing or inspection.
+In such cases, legal counsel should be sought early in the process.
+In addition, failed components must be preserved for examination.
+This is particularly important for any planned testing or inspection.

 In performing any type of component assessment, standardized criteria is required – including material requirements (found in Codes and Standards), Customer Specifications and other applicable documents such as Purchase Orders and Contracts.